Agile Testing: Best Practices, Benefits, Drawbacks, and More

 • “Then deliver results”.

-Here is how BDD works.
-Teams start by creating scenarios and then write tests based on those scenarios.
-These tests initially fail, after which the team builds functionality that allows these tests to pass.
-A great number of tests and software functionality we know today have been created based on BDD scenarios.
+This is how BDD works.
+Teams start by creating scenarios, and then write tests based on those scenarios.
+These tests initially fail, after which the team proceeds to build functionality that allows these tests to pass.
+A great number of tests and software functionality that we know today have been created based on BDD scenarios.

 Acceptance Test-Driven Development involves the inputs of three different roles – the customer, developer, and testers.
 The customer’s focus is directed on the problem, the developer is looking for a solution, while the tester tries to foresee all possible situations where things could go wrong.

-Together, they draft acceptance tests that determine how features must function from the user’s perspective.
-Just like in BDD, tests initially fail here, and the software functionality is built around the tests until they pass.
+Together they draft acceptance tests that determine how features must function from the user’s perspective.
+Just like in BDD, tests initially fail here, and the functionality of the software is built around the tests until they pass.
 The main goal of ATDD is to ensure the features of the software function as expected by users.

-Exploratory testing combines two phases – test design and execution.
+Exploratory testing combines two phases together – test design and execution.
 It’s the kind of testing that doesn’t have scripts.
-Instead, testers take actions on the fly, creating various scenarios for possible user behaviors and trying to find ways to break the software.
-Although the process of exploratory testing doesn’t require documentation, any defects found along the way are recorded in writing as usual.
+Instead, testers act on the motion, creating various scenarios for possible user behaviors and trying to find ways to break the software.
+Although the process of exploratory testing doesn’t require documentation, any defects that have been found along the way are recorded in writing as usual.

 Exploratory testing is aimed at discovering bugs and issues that often go unnoticed during testing using functional tests, user-centric scenarios, and Test-Driven Development (TDD).

-Session-based testing is similar to exploratory testing, but unlike it, it has a more orderly structure, ensuring the software is thoroughly tested.
-Here, testers need to define testing goals and maintain reports showing exactly what they tested, when, and what results were achieved.
+Session-based testing is similar to exploratory testing but unlike it, it has a more orderly structure, ensuring the software is thoroughly tested.
+Here, testers need to define testing goals and maintain reports that show exactly what they tested, when they did it, and what results were achieved.
 At the end of each test session, a meeting between a tester and a responsible developer or manager is held.
 During this meeting, they discuss the following five pillars of testing:

 • What was done;